West Michigan farmers deal with freeze damage

 TRAVERSE CITY, Mich.
 (AP) — Farmers in western Michigan are scrambling to take care of their crops after temperatures recently dipped below freezing.

 Kevin Robson is a horticultural specialist at the Michigan Farm Bureau.
-He says area farmers are taking preventative measures to save their crops.
+He said area farmers are taking preventative measures to save their crops.

-Robson says many fruit growers, for example, have installed front fans to pull warmer air down into the orchard floors.
-Crops susceptible to the cold include cherries, apples and blueberries.
+“Countless fruit growers have installed front fans, which aid in pulling the warmer air down into the floors of the orchards, keeping temps above freezing,” Robson said.
+“This spring’s erratic temperatures and abnormally wet weather pattern has had growers on the edge of their seat when it comes to weather.”

 Another susceptible crop is asparagus.
 The first three harvests of Fuehring Farms’ roughly 300 acres of asparagus were destroyed by frost Sunday night and Monday morning.

+“With the forecasted temperatures, I would guess that we probably won’t be back harvesting until a week from today,” John Bakker, executive director of Michigan Asparagus Advisory Board, said Tuesday.
+“Mother nature harvested for us this year.”

 The asparagus industry markets its crop as a Mother’s Day treat.
-But with Michigan being the second largest asparagus producer in the country, there won’t be much at stores in time for the holiday.
+But with Michigan being the second-largest asparagus producer in the U.S., there won’t be much at stores in time for the holiday.